Allison Janney: Early life and education

-Janney was born on November 19, 1959, in Boston, Massachusetts, and raised in Dayton, Ohio.
+Allison Brooks Janney was born on November 19, 1959, in Boston, Massachusetts, and raised in Cincinnati and Dayton, Ohio.
 She is the daughter of Macy Brooks Janney (née Putnam), a former actress, and Jervis Spencer Janney Jr., a real estate developer and jazz musician.
-She has an older brother, Jay and had a younger brother, Hal (1961–2011).
+She has an older brother, Jay, and had a younger brother, Hal (1961–2011).
 Hal, who had battled depression and addiction for many years, died by suicide in 2011 at the age of 49.

+Janney is a descendant of Stephen Hopkins through his daughter Constance Hopkins, both of whom came to the New World on the Mayflower, as she recounted on a 2022 episode of Who Do You Think You Are?.

 She attended the Miami Valley School in Dayton, where she was named a distinguished alumna in 2005, and the Hotchkiss School in Connecticut, where she was named Alumna of the Year in 2016.
-Janney initially aspired to a career in figure skating, but her tall stature and a freak accident when she was a teenager put an end to that dream.
+Janney initially aspired to a career in figure skating, but her height of 6 ft (183 cm) and a freak accident when she was a teenager put an end to that dream.

 She attended Kenyon College in Gambier, Ohio, where she majored in theatre.
 During her freshman year, Janney met actors Paul Newman and Joanne Woodward at a play for the inaugural event of the college's newly built Bolton Theater, which Newman was directing.
 The couple encouraged her to continue acting and offered her guidance during the early days in her career.
 She went on to train at the Neighborhood Playhouse School of the Theatre in New York and then received a scholarship to study at the Royal Academy of Dramatic Art in mid-1984.